 Working brings all sorts of disadvantages, including loss of privacy.

 Suppose you must take off a month for surgery, then come back with a scar.
 You can bet that coworkers will be swarming you with questions.

-If you must take funeral leave, all your coworkers learn of your family member’s death—something that many people want to keep private.
-And daily commutes in rush hour traffic certainly can’t be good for mental health.
+If you must take funeral leave, all your coworkers learn of your family member’s death — something that many people want to keep private.

-Dr. Ding was inspired to conduct this study when her mother, who still lives in China where women are mandated to retire at age 55, turned 55 and expressed she would not be “valuable” as a non-working person.
+Dr. Melody Ding is the lead author of this study and was inspired to conduct it when her mother, who still lived in China where women are mandated to retire at age 55, turned 55 and expressed she would not be “valuable” as a non-working person.

-“She now spends her days enjoying so many hobbies,” says Dr. Ding, “she can’t remember how she had time to work.”
+“She now spends her days enjoying so many hobbies,” says Dr. Ding in the paper, “she can’t remember how she had time to work.”